josdoaitran/josdoaitran.github.io/_posts/jmeter/2025-02-15-sharing-how-to-use-svc-with-jmeter.md

 layout: post
 title:  "How to use test data with  CSV file in JMeter"
 author: donald
-categories: [ performance-test, tutorial ]
+categories: [ performance-test, jmeter, tutorial ]
 image: assets/images/performance-testing/performance-test-client-view-server-view.png
 ---